What is the application process for becoming a volunteer?

 September – June

-To apply to volunteer between July and August, we require a commitment of 5 – 10 shifts per week.
-The options are 5 half days per week for both July and August or 5 full days for either the month of July or August.
+For placements during July and/or August, we require a commitment of 5 – 10 shifts per week.
+The options are 5 shifts per week for both July and August or 5 full days for either the month of July or August.
 This typically amounts to 100-150 hours over the summer.

 March Break (high school students)

-To apply to volunteer for our March Break Camp we require a volunteer time commitment of 40 hours over 5 full days, Monday to Friday.
+For placements during March Break, we require a volunteer time commitment of 40 hours over 5 full days, Monday to Friday.

-Are there volunteer opportunities in music therapy, physiotherapy and occupational therapy?
+Are there volunteer opportunities in physiotherapy and occupational therapy?

-Due to the popularity of these volunteer opportunities, Holland Bloorview volunteers who have contributed 75 hours in another program and have received a good evaluation can be added to the Physiotherapy or Occupational Therapy waitlists.
-Once placed on the waitlist, there is no guarantee of a placement in one of these programs.
+In order to ensure that volunteers are prepared to support these specialized clinical activities, and due to the limited number of placements available in these practice areas, Holland Bloorview volunteers who have contributed 75 hours in another program and have received a good evaluation can request to be added to the Physiotherapy or Occupational Therapy waitlists.
+These are two separate waitlists, and PT and OT staff prefer volunteers who are intending to apply to graduate studies in PT or OT for these opportunities.
+Once placed on a waitlist, there is no guarantee of a placement in one of these programs.

 Are there volunteer opportunities in speech language pathology?

-Due to the popularity of volunteer opportunities with a speech language pathologist, Holland Bloorview volunteers who have contributed 75 hours in another program and have received a good evaluation can be added to a waitlist to volunteer with a speech language pathologist.
+In order to ensure that volunteers are prepared to support SLP clinical activities, and due to the limited number of placements available in this practice area, Holland Bloorview volunteers who have contributed 75 hours in another program and have received a good evaluation can be added to a waitlist to volunteer with a speech language pathologist.
 Once placed on the waitlist, there is no guarantee of a placement with a speech language pathologist.

 Volunteer experience with a speech language pathologist is an admission requirement for many Masters of Health Science programs in Speech Language Pathology.
-At the request of speech language pathology at Holland Bloorview only candidates who are intending to apply to the Masters program will be considered for a volunteer position with a speech language pathologist.
+At the request of speech language pathology at Holland Bloorview, only candidates who are intending to apply to the SLP Masters program will be considered for a volunteer position with a speech language pathologist.
+Volunteers in their third or fourth year of undergraduate studies will be considered for these placements.

 Volunteers who have completed their term with a speech language pathologist are removed from the waitlist and are no longer eligible to volunteer with speech language pathology at Holland Bloorview.